kjosib/sophie/docs/explain/goals.rst

 The next increment will probably focus on one of:

-* PyGame bindings with sample applications.
-Perhaps some simple mouse interaction would be a nice start.
+* More PyGame bindings with sample applications.
 * Stack-trace for domain-errors (e.g. division by zero) at runtime.
 * Better semantics for *tagged-value* variants.